The band steps out of the astrolounge and onto the dancefloor for this Western-sounding, wonderful record.

 What better case can be made that this is a pop album than that the king of pop himself, Michael Jackson, recorded a version of Behind the Mask?
 The masked vocals and sweet, synthetic melody might sound like the work of a different orchestra (ELO), but the lyrics have more than blue skies on their mind.
 The band’s cover of The Beatles’ Day Tripper has gotten a bad rap over the years, in part because of Yukihiro Takahashi’s vocals, but I think it’s a fun ride and who doesn’t like The Beatles?
 Plus, it’s not like Beatles songs badly sung by a drummer wasn’t the future fate of their catalog anyway.
 Insomnia sounds a lot like Kraftwerk’s “Robots,” which I consider a compliment to the song and to Kraftwerk.
 On the closing title track, the band clearly crosses over into new wave terrain.
 It’s the sort of song you’d expect to encounter on an album by The Vapors: taut, edgy, energized and slightly paranoid.

 The band’s first album was an interesting experiment, but the second is applied science with the goal of selling records.
 It’s the ideal entry point into their catalog and one of the best albums to emerge from the global post-Kraftwerk synthesizer scene.
+(US audiences were more or less treated to an edited version of the album with X∞Multiplies.)
 Solid State Survivor has also aged remarkably well over the years.
-Visionary production from Haruomi Hosono and sophisticated sound choices have kept the material fresh and impactful, which I realize sounds like a toothpaste ad, a natural segue to their next album…
+Visionary production from Haruomi Hosono and sophisticated sound choices have retain their fresh impact, which I realize is a type of toothpaste and thus a natural segue to their next album…

 Original elpee version